BAndresen/instructor_assistant/README.md

 "PADI® (Professional Association of Diving Instructors®) is the world’s largest ocean exploration and diver organization, operating in 186 countries and territories, with a global network of more than 6,600 dive centers and resorts and over 128,000 professional members worldwide.
 Issuing more than 1 million certifications each year, and with over 29 million certifications to date". https://www.padi.com/about/who-we-are

 PADI Scuba Diving Instructors are required to complete the 'Record_and_Referral_Form' for every student after the PADI Open Water Course.
-The Instructor Assistant App aims to make that process fast and easy.
+The Instructor's Assistant aims to make that process fast and easy.
 By hand, completing the form takes approximately 8 - 10mins per student and 1 hour for a class of 6 students.
 With this tool Instructors will be able to complete paperwork for a full class in less then 5 minutes.

 # Description

 ### Save Instructor Details

 Add, delete and save your instructor details for future use.
-After your password verification, the Instructor Assistant App will automatically complete the required fields.
+After your password verification, The Instructor's Assistant will automatically complete the required fields.
 Keep in mind you will still need to physically sign the Instructor signature fields afterwords.

 ### Team Teaching Ready